-Warm, Neutral Colors
+Choosing Throw Pillows in Warm, Neutral Colors

 Even if you want to keep your color palette neutral, you’ll still need a few throw pillows to bring texture and pattern to your space.
 For this combination, we chose a color palette of off-white, taupe, and chocolate.

-We started with our busiest print, an animal print, then we brought in a much larger print in a complimentary color, our Buffalo Check in Taupe.
+We started with our busiest print, an animal print, then we brought in a much larger print in a complimentary color, our Buffalo Check in Wheat.
 Finally to tie these two prints together and act as a backdrop, we chose a solid chocolate brown linen pillow with a contrasting flange.

-Simple but Fresh with Analogous Colors
+Choosing Throw Pillows in Simple but Fresh Analogous Colors